martid1703/Unity3D-TurnBasedCombat/README.md

 ## What is implemented:
 * turn based combat system

-    There are two players named "Player" and "Enemy".
+    There are two players named "Player1" and "Player2".
 They can either attack or skip a turn.
 Players can be controlled by Human or by AI, which is set with the respecitve "IsHuman" button.
 > At the moment AI is not implemented and is choosing attack or skip randomly.
 * Unit visuals